 Sardegna in wine

 MTW clients love the wild scenery and delicious wines and foods of Sardina.
-Get in touch today to inquire about your small group accompanied trip.

 The Sardinian flag, pictured, shows the Quattro Mori or ‘four moors’.
 (Corsica, similarly, has a Moor’s head on its flag.)